Harney Lake Rockhounding

 Here, you can collect beautifully polished stones shaped by nature over thousands of years.

 Rockhounding at Harney Lake is one of Oregon's easiest and most rewarding experiences.
-All you have to do is walk the gravel piles and pick up agate, jasper, petrified wood and unique oolitic agate with no tools.
+All you have to do is walk the gravel piles and pick up agate, jasper, petrified wood, freshwater fossils, and unique oolitic agate with no tools.
+However, a geology pick helps to extract partially buried materials.

-Some pieces are already polished to a smooth finish.
+Over the centuries, water has naturally tumbled many of the rocks in this area.
+Some pieces are already naturally polished to a smooth finish.

 Harney Lake (at Harney Basin) - Find Rare Oolitic Agates: A wide, arid landscape with sparse vegetation, including small bushes and shrubs, under a clear blue sky.
 OregonDiscovery.com